The 2CNF Boolean Formula Satisfiability Problem and the Linear Space Hypothesis: Motivational Discussion and Quick Overview

 \subsection{Sub-Linear Space and Short Reductions}

-All (parameterized) decision problems solvable in polynomial time using sub-linear space form a new complexity class $\psublin$ (whose prefix ``P'' refers to ``polynomial time''), which is located between $\dl$ and $\p$.
-This class $\psublin$ naturally includes, for example, DCFL (deterministic context-free) because Cook \cite{Coo79} earlier showed that every language in DCFL is recognized in polynomial time using $O(\log^2n)$-space, where $n$ is input size.
-Unfortunately, there is no separation known among $\dl$, $\nl$, $\psublin$, and $\p$.
+A decision problem $L$ parameterized by a size parameter $m$ forms a \emph{parameterized decision problem} expressed as $(L,m)$.
+Naturally, we can expand $\dl$ (logarithmic-space complexity class) and $\p$ (polynomial-time complexity class) by parameterizing their associated decision problems and, for clarity reason, we respectively denote these parameterized complexity classes by $\para\dl$ and $\para\p$.
+Similarly, all parameterized decision problems solvable in polynomial time using sub-linear space then form a \emph{parameterized complexity class} $\psublin$ (whose prefix ``P'' refers to ``polynomial time'' and suffix ``subLIN'' stands for ``sub-linear space''), which is located between $\para\dl$ and $\para\p$.
+This new complexity class $\psublin$ naturally includes, for example, DCFL (deterministic context-free) because Cook \cite{Coo79} earlier showed that every language in DCFL is recognized in polynomial time using $O(\log^2n)$-space,\footnote{All decision problems recognized in polynomial time using polylogarithmic space form Steve's class $\mathrm{SC}$ \cite{Coo79}.} where $n$ indicates input size.
+Unfortunately, there is no known separation among $\para\dl$, $\para\nl$, $\psublin$, and $\para\p$.

-It turns out that $\psublin$ does not seem to be closed under standard log-space reductions; thus, those reductions are no longer suitable tools to discuss the solvability of NL-complete problems in polynomial time using sub-linear space.
-Therefore, we need to introduce a much weaker form of reductions, called \emph{short reductions}, which preserve polynomial-time, sub-linear-space complexity.
-Intuitively speaking, a short reduction is a reduction between two (parameterized) decision problems computed by a reduction machine (or a reduction function) that can generate strings of size parameter proportional to or less than size parameter of its input string.
-In particular, we will define three types of such short reductions in Section \ref{sec:complete}: short L-m-reducibility ($\sLreduces$), short L-T-reducibility ($\sLTreduces$), and short sub-linear-space-T-reducibility ($\sSLRFreduces$).
+It turns out that $\psublin$ does not seem to be closed under standard log-space reductions; thus, those reductions are no longer useful tools to discuss the solvability of NL-complete problems within polynomial time and sub-linear space.
+Therefore, we need to introduce a much weaker form of reductions, called \emph{short reductions}, which preserve the polynomial-time sub-linear-space complexity.
+Intuitively speaking, a short reduction is a reduction between two parameterized decision problems computed by a \emph{reduction machine} (or a \emph{reduction function}) that can generate strings of certain sizes proportional to or less than sizes of its input strings.
+In particular, we will define three types of such short reductions in Section \ref{sec:complete}: \emph{short L-m-reducibility} ($\sLreduces$), \emph{short L-T-reducibility} ($\sLTreduces$), and \emph{short SLRF-T-reducibility} ($\sSLRFreduces$), where SLRF stands for \emph{sub-linear space reduction family}.
+Note that any $\sSLRFreduces$-reduction is an $\SLRFreduces$-reduction but the converse is not true because there is a pair of problems reducible by $\SLRFreduces$-reductions but not by $\sSLRFreduces$-reductions (Lemmas \ref{L-vs-SLRF-reduction}(2) and \ref{reduction-property}(3)).